Resonant enhancement of particle emission from a parametrically driven condensate in a one-dimensional lattice: Perturbative Analysis

 If we throw away the real part of $G_{11}$, then both $\psi$ and $\phi$ are real.
 To explore the system's stability we linearize about $\phi=0$, finding that $\phi$ decays to zero if $\Gamma>g\psi^2$.
 Otherwise $\phi$ grows.
 Thus there is a minimum amplitude $g$ needed to excite the system.
 Such a threshold was seen in the experiment \cite{chin1}.

 The number of particles in the symmetric mode, $\psi^2$, monotonically decreases with time.
 Thus if the drive is initially above the threshold ($g>\Gamma/\psi^2$), it will remain so for all time: Atoms will be ejected from the condensate until none remain.
-The emission rate $\Gamma \phi^2$, increases as the amplitude of the antisymmetric mode grows.
+The emission rate $\Gamma \phi^2$ increases as the amplitude of the antisymmetric mode grows.
 At longer times, $\phi^2$ falls, and so does the emission rate.
+Thus the jet emission is in the form of a {\em pulse}.
+For contrast, in our prior work the jet consisted of a relatively steady flux of particles.